-Table 3.2 Travel distances on escape routes for risk group WB No system and Type 2 system Type 3 system (only where required by Paragraph 2.2.1) Type 4 system Type 6 system Type 7 system Dead end open path 25 m 35 m 50 m 50 m 75 m Total open path 60 m 75 m 120 m 120 m 150 m

-If open path length increases for smoke detectors are being applied, where Acceptable Solution F7/AS1 allows heat detectors to be substituted for smoke detectors, not less than 70% of the firecell shall be protected with smoke detectors.
+able 3.2 Travel distances on escape routes for risk group WB No system and Type 2 system Type 3 system (only where required by Paragraph 2.2.1) Type 4 system Type 6 system Type 7 system Dead end open path 25 m 35 m 50 m 50 m 75 m Total open path 60 m 75 m 120 m 120 m 150 m detectors to be substituted for smoke detectors, not less than 70% of the firecell shall be protected with smoke detectors.
 Heat detectors cannot be substituted for smoke detectors in exitways.
+If smoke and heat detection systems are installed in order to extend permissible travel distance in accordance with this table and are not a requirement of Paragraph 2.2.1 then Fire Service connection is not required.

+If open path length increases for smoke detectors are being applied, where Acceptable Solution F7/AS1 allows heat